tmtsoftware/esw-ts/docs/src/main/clients/event/event-service.md

 ###get

-This API receives the list of events against the specific set of EventKeys from a source of prefix.
+This API takes set of EventKeys as input and receives the list of events against those specific set of EventKeys.

 Example for get looks like following: